Skip to content

 • Keep receipts

-Before anything happens, make sure you have evidence of how much you paid & the condition
+Before starting the process, make sure you have evidence of how much you’ve paid out in related expenses & why the spend was necessary

 • Contact provider

-Contact your insurance company and provide your policy details and details of the incident
+Contact your insurance company, providing your policy details and details of the incident

 • Provide evidence